udiverma/rentgmu/README.md

 # How to Run
-CODE >> SSH >> OPEN WITH GITHUB DESKTOP >> OPEN IN VSCODE
+CODE >> SSH >> OPEN WITH GITHUB DESKTOP >> OPEN IN VSCODE MAKE SURE YOU ARE UNDER THE MASTER BRANCH

 # Install required node modules:
 ### `npm install`